w3f/polkadot-wiki/docs/general/kusama/kusama-index.md

 slug: ../../kusama-index
 ---

-Kusama is a "canary network" for Polkadot; an early release of the code that is available first and holds real economic value.
+Kusama is a _canary network_ for Polkadot; an early release of the code that is available first and holds real economic value.
 For developers, Kusama is a proving ground for runtime upgrades, on-chain governance, and parachains.